-LPL Financial Holdings Inc. ("LPLFH"), a Delaware holding corporation, together with its consolidated subsidiaries (collectively, the "Company"), provides an integrated platform of brokerage and investment advisory services to independent financial advisors and financial advisors at enterprises (collectively, "advisors") in the United States.
+LPL Financial Holdings Inc. ("LPLFH"), a Delaware holding corporation, together with its consolidated subsidiaries (collectively, the "Company"), provides an integrated platform of brokerage and investment advisory services to independent financial advisors and financial advisors at institutions (collectively, "advisors") in the United States.
 Through its custody and clearing platform, using both proprietary and third-party technology, the Company provides access to diversified financial products and services, enabling its advisors to offer personalized financial advice and brokerage services to retail investors (their "clients").
 The Company's most significant, wholly owned subsidiaries are described below:

-- LPL Holdings, Inc. ("LPLH" or "Parent") is an intermediate holding company and directly or indirectly owns 100% of the issued and outstanding equity interests of all of LPLFH's indirect subsidiaries, including a captive insurance subsidiary (the "Captive Insurance Subsidiary") that underwrites insurance for various legal and regulatory risks of the Company. - LPL Financial LLC ("LPL Financial"), with primary offices in San Diego, California; Fort Mill, South Carolina; Boston, Massachusetts; and Austin, Texas, is a clearing broker-dealer and an investment advisor that principally transacts business as an agent for its advisors and enterprises on behalf of their clients in a broad array of financial products and services.
-LPL Financial is licensed to operate in all 50 states.
-Washington D.C., Puerto Rico and the U.S. Virgin Islands. - Fortigent Holdings Company, Inc. and its subsidiaries provide solutions and consulting services to registered investment advisors ("RIAs"), banks and trust companies serving high-net-worth clients. - LPL Insurance Associates, Inc. operates as an insurance brokerage general agency that offers life and disability insurance products and services for LPL Financial advisors. - AW Subsidiary, Inc. is a holding company for AdvisoryWorld and Blaze Portfolio Systems LLC ("Blaze").
+- LPL Holdings, Inc. ("LPLH" or "Parent") is an intermediate holding company and directly or indirectly owns 100% of the issued and outstanding common equity interests of all of LPLFH's indirect subsidiaries, including a captive insurance subsidiary that underwrites insurance for various legal and regulatory risks of the Company. - LPL Financial LLC ("LPL Financial"), with primary offices in San Diego, California; Fort Mill, South Carolina; Boston, Massachusetts; and Austin, Texas is a clearing broker-dealer and an investment advisor that principally transacts business for its advisors and institutions on behalf of their clients in a broad array of financial products and services.
+LPL Financial is licensed to operate in all 50 states, Washington D.C., Puerto Rico and the U.S. Virgin Islands. - LPL Insurance Associates, Inc. operates as an insurance brokerage general agency that offers life and disability insurance products and services for LPL Financial advisors. - AW Subsidiary, Inc. is a holding company for AdvisoryWorld and Blaze Portfolio Systems LLC ("Blaze").
 AdvisoryWorld offers technology products, including proposal generation, investment analytics and portfolio modeling, to both the Company's advisors and external clients in the wealth management industry.
 Blaze provides an advisor-facing trading and portfolio rebalancing platform. - PTC Holdings, Inc. ("PTCH") is a holding company for The Private Trust Company, N.A. ("PTC").
 PTC is chartered as a non-depository limited purpose national bank, providing a wide range of trust, investment management oversight and custodial services for estates and families.
-PTC, together with its affiliate Fiduciary Trust Company of New Hampshire, also provides Individual Retirement Account ("IRA") custodial services for LPL Financial.
-Each member of PTCH's Board of Directors meets the direct equity ownership interest requirements that are required by the Office of the Comptroller of the Currency ("OCC"). - LPL Employee Services, LLC and its subsidiary, Allen & Company of Florida, LLC, along with their affiliate Financial Resources Group Investment Services, LLC ("FRGIS"), provide primary support for the Company's employee advisor affiliation model.
+PTC, together with its affiliate Fiduciary Trust Company of New Hampshire, also provides Individual Retirement Account ("IRA") custodial services for LPL Financial. - LPL Employee Services, LLC and its subsidiary, Allen & Company of Florida, LLC, along with their affiliate Financial Resources Group Investment Services, LLC ("FRGIS"), provide primary support for the Company's employee advisor affiliation model.